amitchell05/100-days-of-code/log.md

 **Thoughts**: It's encouraging to refamiliarize myself with CSS.
 I hope my studies will help me make user-friendly, inspiring websites soon.

+### Day 16: September 6, 2020

+**Today's Progress**: I completed Colt Steele's Intro to CSS section.
+Also, I completed the "bonus missions" for my second assignment in CoderGirl.

+**Thoughts**: It was great for identifying and using selectors.
+On to Intermediate CSS!
+I'm grateful for being able to stay slightly ahead of schedule in the CoderGirl course, but I also want to make sure I focus more on the journey and less on the destination.

 ## Saved Example

 ### Day 1: June 27, Monday